matthewtolman/zig_csv/README.md

 ```

-### Raw Parser
+### Array Parser

-The raw parser is a zero-allocation parser.
-Unlike the allocating parser pattern, this parser does not unescape quoted strings or converts values into other types.
-Instead, it identifies the boundaries of each field start and end and returns slices to those boundaries.
+The array parser is a zero-allocation parser.
+Unlike the allocating parser pattern, this parser does not unescape quoted strings automatically.
+Additionally, this parser must have the CSV data loaded into an array or slice of memory.

+This parser operates by identifying the boundaries of each field start and end and returns slices to those boundaries.
 This means if you have the CSV row `"Jack ""Jim"" Smith",12` you will end up with the fields `"Jack ""Jim"" Smith"` and `12`.
 (Note that the surrounding quotes are part of the resulting output).

-Addtionally, the raw parser does not work with readers.
-Instead, it requires the entire CSV file to be loaded into memory.
-This is because it returns slices into the CSV memory rather than return newly allocated memory.
+It does provide methods for optional decoding (e.g. asInt, decode, etc).

-Below is an example of how to use the raw column.
+Below is an example of how to use the array column.

 ```zig
 const zcsv = @import("zcsv");